angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 ## The Decklist

 Here is the decklist itself.
 You can see already some of the construction thoughts that went into it from what was said above.
-It's a "Turbo List" so has 3 :card[PTY] in alongside 4 cycling effects to enable swift access to piles.
+It's a *Turbo* list so has 3 :card[PTY] in alongside 4 cycling effects to enable swift access to piles.
 It has :card[Con], :card[DA] and :card[IU] all in to enable the faster pile building.
 All lands are Islands so the fetches can be perfectly spread out for the corner case :card[Pithing Needle] effect naming.
 There is also a maindeck :card[Watery Grave] to act as a 5th :card[Underground Sea].
 It has 4 :card[LP] to help speed things up and fix mana.
-It runs the full set of Forces, Dazes and has 1 x :card[CoS] and 1 x :card[PoN] for pile building alongside two maindeck discard spells as additional protection.
+It runs the full set of Forces, Dazes and has 1 :card[CoS] and 1 :card[PoN] for pile building alongside two maindeck discard spells as additional protection.
 It also runs 2 :card[Pre] alongside the normal cantrip suite as extra slow fitlering.